 Send time optimization

-As these technologies rely heavily on openings, it may now become inaccurate.
+As these technologies rely heavily on openings, they may now become inaccurate.
 For example, a tool that enables you to know the best time to send your email campaigns will have less accurate data to work on.

 Dynamic images may no longer work

 Dynamic images based on location (weather forecast) or the time of the opening (countdowns) may not work for the Apple Mail users.**

 Emails using interactive content with external CSS may no longer work as intended.

 Will other KPI's be impacted?

 Other KPI's such as the click rate and online sales are not impacted by this new update and are still relevant.
 The sales tracker is be impacted either, as the tracking does not happen in the email but on the e-commerce.

 - Make sure to combine openings AND clicks for ensuring better results.